Elevated beauty, unassuming charm and a golden past characterize Rossland. This truly is the best place to live, work and play.

 Weather stats The ski hill, which is only three kilometers from downtown, is blessed with snowfalls that exceed 750 centimetres per year.
 In town, the annual snowfall averages 370 centimetres.
 Although there is snow in Rossland a month longer than in nearby valleys, the climate is gentle.
 Average summer temperatures are 25 C high and 11 C low.
 Rarely are winter days colder than –10 C and the average high is 3 C. Often above the clouds, Rossland receives about 2,000 hours of sunshine per year and windy days are rare.

-For more information on visiting or relocating to Rossland visit the Chamber of Commerce website. www.rossland.com
+For more information on visiting Rossland visit Tourism Rossland. www.tourismrossland.com

 Climatic Design Data